Madukkarai Wall

-The Madukkarai Wall is a historic border fortification demarcating the boundaries of the three ancient kingdoms of Chera, Chola, and Pandya.
+The Madukkarai Wall is a historic border fortification demarcating the boundaries of the three ancient kingdoms of Chera, Chola, and Pandya in southern India.
 The wall was supposedly erected by the goddess Sellandiyamman and may have been built as early as the 1st century AD.

 Historic border fortification

 The Madukkarai wall is a stone and earthen fortification with a parallel embankment in central Tamil Nadu.
 The wall was built during the pre-Sangam period to demarcate the trijunction of the Chera, Chola and Pandya kingdoms.
 People of this region believe that the Goddess Sellandiyamman miraculously erected the wall overnight to prevent border disputes.

 The border between the Chera i.e. Kongu Nadu and Chola Nadu is demarcated by the Karaipottanar river.

 "The name signifies 'the river which marked the boundary', and native tradition, which appears to be founded on fact, says that the stream was once the boundary between the Pandya, Chola and Chera kingdoms.
 Beyond the Cauvery, an embankment runs southwards across the Kulittalai taluk, and this is supposed to be the continuation of the boundary."

 The Karaipottanar river is a tributary of the Kaveri river to the north.
 The temple of Madukkarai Sellandiyamman at Mayanur (Tamil Nadu) is the culminating point of the wall.
 The wall ends at Madurai Meenakshi Amman Temple.